 What are spiders?

 Spiders are predatory arachnids that live and hunt for their insect prey in both indoor and outdoor spaces.
-Spiders in Michigan are naturally reclusive and have learned to live near people, staying mostly out of our sight.
+Spiders are naturally reclusive and have learned to live near people, staying mostly out of our sight.
 The one spider you see in your garden is just the tip of the iceberg; there are many more lurking around that you aren’t seeing.
+Luckily our pest control services in Michigan have you covered.

 Spiders are easy to identify; their two body segments, eight legs, wingless bodies, and lack of antennae give their presence away.
 Spiders have hollow fangs that they use to inject the venom they possess into their prey to paralyze them.
 They also have a special gland to produce the silk they use to wrap their prey with, line burrows, or create webs.